|Account||Margin Call||Stop Out|

 - The first order is discounted: spread x lots / 2 = USD 10 x 1 / 2 = USD 5.

 - The second order is discounted: spread x lots / 2 = USD 10 x 1.5 / 2 = USD 7.5.

 - 100 (equity) - 40 (floating loss) + 5 (discount) - 60 (floating loss) + 7.5 (discount) = 12.5

 With an account balance of USD 100, returning USD 12.5 will not result in a stop out.

 If the spread suddenly widens equally, -5 for bid and -5 for ask (spread now USD 20), the virtual mid-price equity will remain USD 12.5 since:

 - 100 (equity) - 45 (floating loss) + 10 (new discount) - 67.5 (floating loss) +15 (new discount)

 So stop out is delayed until the virtual mid-price equity and real equity both return a stop out condition.

-Mid-price stop out divides bid and/or ask prices by 2 (bid+ask /2) and calculates a discount of half the spread (spread x number of lots /2) for each open order before checking for stop out.
-For account types with commission, half of one side of the commission is discounted in addition to the current spread discount.
-Mid-price stop out can delay a standard stop out in this process.
+Price volatility protection divides bid and/or ask prices by 2 (bid+ask /2) and calculates a discount of half the spread (spread x number of lots /2) for each open order before checking for stop out.
+For account types with commissions, half of one side of the commission is discounted in addition to the current spread discount.
+Price volatility protection can delay a standard stop out in this process.